1574 (12th December)

 With her husband and the Earl of Mar departed for London, Anne attempted to gain custody of her son, Henry.
 However, the Earl of Mar’s mother and brother would not allow Anne to take her son.

-A stillborn son was born to Anne and James at Stirling Castle.
-Many sources indicate that the miscarriage was brought on as a result of Anne’s anger at not being ablt to gain custody of her son, Henry.
+A stillborn son was born to Anne of Denmark and King James at Stirling Castle.
+Many sources indicate that the miscarriage was brought on as a result of Anne’s anger at not being able to gain custody of her son, Henry.

 1603 (14th June)